Board of Commissioners

 Special Sessions may be held on Sunday, Tuesday, Wednesday, Friday or Saturday as needed.

 Meetings are conducted in the Commissioners' Conference Room located at 500 Court Street, Suite A, Defiance, Ohio.
-If a meeting is to be held in a different location, it will be specified on the posted agenda.

 The Board of County Commissioners will attempt to provide reasonable accommodations for any disabled person.
 Requests for special accommodations shall be made to the Office of the County Commissioners twenty-four (24) hours prior to the time such accommodations are required.